hwikgren/PNANetwork/Lists/readme.md

 sameText.txt
 * Our first list of documents that are in fact the same although they have different names
-* E.g. ZA 73 10 == AfO 32 38 use the latter one instead of the first designation
+* E.g., ZA 73 10 == AfO 32 38
+* Use the latter designation instead of the first one

 timeperiods
-* List of dating attributes that correspond to shorter dating with years
+* List of raw PNA descriptions of the period when a person is attested, corresponding to broader categories that also include exact years
+* E.g.,
-* E.g. +668-600 Assurbanipal and/or later
+* +668-600 Assurbanipal and/or later
 * 1 7th century probably reign of Assurbanipal or later
-* If the dating of an individual is the second line, use the first line as date
+* If the dating of an individual is the second line (without the number (= frequency)), use the first line as the Time attribute in the networks
+***Tero: tämän timeperiods-tiedoston alusta voisi poistaa suomenkielisen kommenttirivin***